Kohl-codes/Kohl-codes/README.md

 ## 👋 About Me

 Hi, I'm **Nichole Kaye N. Orador**!

-I'm a passionate **Full-Stack Web Developer** 💻, **Software Engineering Student** 📚, and **AI Enthusiast** 🤖.
+- I'm a passionate **Full-Stack Web Developer** 💻, **Software Engineering Student** 📚, and **AI Enthusiast** 🤖.

-🔭 I’m currently honing my skills in web development and exploring the intersection of software engineering and AI.
+- 🔭 I’m currently honing my skills in web development and exploring the intersection of software engineering and AI.
-🌱 I enjoy tackling challenges, collaborating with creative minds, and continuously learning to enhance my technical and problem-solving skills.

 ## 📊 My Github Stats